The department offers four bachelors degrees – B.S. in Applied Statistics, B.S. in Mathematics, B.A. in Mathematics, and B.S. in Actuarial Science.

 See this website about the degree in actuarial science.

 For all degrees, a 2.0 grade or higher must be earned in each required course.
 There are additional University and College requirements.
-Consult the catalog and the department adviser for details.
+Consult the undergraduate catalog and the department adviser for details.

 Students should work with a departmental adviser and advisers in the Arts and Sciences Advising Office in planning the details of their schedules.
 The "fifth year" applies only to STEP students.